The Neighbors: Income

 The most common language spoken in the Mehlville

-neighborhood is English, spoken by 84.9% of households.
-Some people also speak Spanish (2.1%).
+neighborhood is English, spoken by 84.7% of households.